arangodb/docs/3.5/administration-dc2-dc.md

 also available as [**managed service**](https://www.arangodb.com/managed-service/){:target="_blank"}.
 {% endhint %}

-This Section includes information related to the administration of the _datacenter to datacenter replication_.
+This section includes information related to the administration of the _datacenter to datacenter replication_.

 For a general introduction to the _datacenter to datacenter replication_, please